Dixa-public/frontend-interview-assignment/README.md

 assignment, instead you are expected to showcase your expertise in whatever way you see fit.

-As a minimum however, code should be written in TypeScript and be relatively well-typed, as well as components should be documented in Storybook.
-We use CSS Modules for working with CSS, and you can either choose to follow the same approach, improve it, or replace it with your own preferred solution, as long as you can demonstrate why your approach is better.
+As a minimum however, code should be written in [TypeScript](https://www.typescriptlang.org/) and be relatively well-typed, as well as components should be documented in [Storybook](https://storybook.js.org/).
+We use `CSS Modules` for working with CSS, and you can either choose to follow the same approach, improve it, or replace it with your own preferred solution, as long as you can demonstrate why your approach would be beneficial.

 ## Submitting your solution